 In December 1926, the brothers bought a new building at Burger Straße and launched the manufacturing of motorcycles the next year.
 They didn’t think much about the name of their future bike, so they named it simply O.D., which stands for Ostner-Dresden.
-Ostners made a stake at on the manufacturing of high quality machines equipped with chassis of own their design and engines by Motosacoche (Motosacoche’s engines under the MAG marque, which stands for Motosacoche Acacias Geneve, were used by many motorcycle manufacturers throughout Europe).
+Ostners made the high-quality machines equipped with chassis of own design and engines by Motosacoche (Motosacoche’s engines under the MAG brand, which stands for Motosacoche Acacias Geneve, were used by many motorcycle manufacturers throughout Europe).
 The first O.D. bikes had pipe frames closing themselves in the crankcase, very unusual parallelogram forks, and one-cylinder engines.
-In 1929, the flagship T100 was introduced, which got 986 cc double-cylinder V-engines by MAG.
+In 1929, the flagship T100 was introduced, which got a 986 cc double-cylinder V-type MAG engine.

 In this Swiss engine, the valve train was designed as a “valve over the valve”.
 It got a good reputation for its reliability and dynamics (22 hp was pretty good for that time).
 Behind the wheel of the Motosacoche bike, equipped with the sport version of this engine, Tony Zind won the first two races Bol d’Or, in 1922 and 1923.

 The engine is installed in a tubular frame.
 Frame is able to withstand heavy loads.
-A chain drive covered with an aliminium housing was coupled to the hand shifted three-speed gearbox Hurth (in their later years, the bike got a four-speed gearbox by the same manufacturer).
+A chain drive covered with an aluminum housing was coupled to the hand shifted three-speed gearbox Hurth (in the later years, the bike got a four-speed gearbox by the same manufacturer).
 The motorcycle had a signature feature – a big finned silencer before the engine.
 There was an exhaust pipe going out of the silencer.
-OD bike had a parallelogram fork with two springs, the rear wheel suspension and you even can’t order a version with sprung rear wheel.
+O.D. bike had a parallelogram fork with two springs, the rear wheel suspension and you even can’t order a version with sprung rear wheel.
 The big petrol tank hosted a classy dashboard with illumination.
-It had a speedometer, a clock, a petrol and oil tank gauge, a pilot lamp of the electrical equipment.
+It had a speedometer, a clock, petrol and oil tank gauge, a pilot lamp of the electrical equipment.